alexanderby/malevic/README.md

 />
 ```

-`initial()` method set's an initial value to a newly attached element,
+`initial()` method set's the initial value to a newly attached element,
 from which it will start animating.
+If the initial value was not provided,
+animation will start from the last value
+or final value will be used statically.

 It is possible to add multiple keyframes:
 ```jsx